 Creative Praise

 Choose one of the following activities to creatively express your love and thanks through art.
-A Picture of Safety You are good to me and I am securing you Choose a psalm and spend some time meditating on it.
-What pictures or metaphors have been most helpful for you understanding you are secure in Christ...
+A Picture of Safety You are good to me and I am secure in you Choose a psalm and spend some time meditating on it.
+What pictures or metaphors have been most helpful for you understanding you are secure in...

 Written Praise